Amud Stream Nature Reserve in Northern Israel offers stunning nature hikes with a lot of vegetation, lovely ponds, and history. Let’s begin exploring!

 Note: you can click on the map to enlarge it.

-The parking, cafeteria, restrooms, and the night camp are located at point #1.
-And this is where the route starts.
+The parking, cafeteria, restrooms, and night camp are at point #1.
+And this is where the tracks start.

-Here is an interactive map from israelhiking.osm.org.il where the two most popular trails are marked:
+Here is an interactive map from israelhiking.osm.org.il where the two most popular tracks are marked:

-And here are the details of those trails:
+And here are the details of those tracks:

 2 | To the water and back | Red | Reaching the nearest water ponds and returning. | 2.8 | 230 | Take the black trail till the end (till you reach Basmat Tab’un) and return the same way. |